Project-AirStorm/Map-API-Visualization/README.md

 # Interactive Weather Map

-A high-performance, interactive weather visualization application that displays temperature data across the continental United States using a dynamic heatmap overlay.
+An interactive weather visualization test that displays temperature data across the continental United States using a dynamic heatmap overlay.

 ## Features